jfuruya/mysocks/README.md

 A SOCKS5 server for learning purposes.

 ## Features
-- Only the CONNECT command is supported.
+- CONNECT/UDP Associate command is supported.
 - Authentication is not supported.